FunkyQai/Leetcode-Bot/ReadMe.md

      start - Display opening message
      qod - Question of the day
      submissions - Daily submissions
+     solved - Number of problems solved by each user
      ```
      Ensure the command names match those in `main.py`